zttimmerman/zttimmerman/README.md

 - 👋 Hi, I’m @zttimmerman
 - 👀 I’m interested in full-stack development
-- 🌱 I’m currently learning Redux
+- 🌱 I’m currently learning React Native
 - 📫 You can reach me on LinkedIn: https://www.linkedin.com/in/zachary-timmerman/

 <!---